cantrellcloud/cocloud-k8s-dev-cluster-stitch/README.md

 7. download public signing key for kubernetes repositories

-*** If the directory `/etc/apt/keyrings` does not exist, it should be created before the curl command
+-If the directory `/etc/apt/keyrings` does not exist, it should be created before the curl command

 > mkdir -p -m 755 /etc/apt/keyrings